QuantEcon/lecture-jax/lectures/inventory_dynamics.md

    simulation,
 1. fixing $T$, the time period we are interested in,
-1. generating $n$ independent draws from some fixed distribution $\psi_0$ that gives the initial cross-sectional distribution of firms, and
+1. generating $n$ independent draws from some fixed distribution $\psi_0$ that gives the initial cross-section of inventories for the $n$ firms, and
-1. shift this distribution forward in time $T$ periods, by updating each firm independently via the dynamics described above.
+1. shifting this distribution forward in time $T$ periods, updating each firm

-This process gives us $\psi_T$, a distribution of firm inventory levels.
+    $T$ times via the dynamics described above (independent of other firms).

-We will then use various methods to visualize $\psi_T$, such as historgrams and kernel density estimates.
+We will then visualize $\psi_T$ by histogramming the cross-section.

 We will use the following code to update the cross-section of firms by one period.